billhu0/billhu-hexo-blog/source/_posts/08_algorithm.md

 - Disjoint set with path compression.

-  Implemented with only path compression.
-Despite union by size is not enabled, which means it cannot achieve $O(\alpha(n))$ time complexity, it is fast enough in practice.
+  Implemented with only path compression (without 'union by size').
+It cannot achieve $O(\alpha(n))$ time complexity, but it is fast enough in practice.

 ```c++
 #define MAX_NUM 1000